 The Busy Professional’s Ultimate Guide to Better Sleep

-Getting lean, fit, energized for a life of passion and purpose is about more than just cardio and weights.
+We’re talking about getting lean, fit, and energized for a life of passion and purpose.

-As it turns out, sleep is crucial to our body transformation goal.
+As it turns out, sleep is a crucial element of every body-transformation goal.

 1) In this post, we’re going to cover WHY sleep is so crucial to getting and staying lean, fit and energized.